flecoqui/load-testing/README.md

       git push
     ```

 4. Once the new pipeline is pushed into the main branch, you can launch manually the Github Action.
-On the github portal, on the 'Action' page, select the workflow 'LoadTestingEventhubASA' and click on the button 'Run workflow'.
+On the GitHub portal, on the 'Action' page, select the workflow 'LoadTestingEventhubASA' and click on the button 'Run workflow'.
 If required you can change the following input parameters:

    - Deployment Type: eventhub-asa by default
    - Azure Eventhub Sku: Standard by default